ShellShoccar-jpn/csp_en/2/12_ERE.md

 ---
-* Solaris 11 also has the POSIX complant grep command, but it doesn't support it.
+* Solaris 11 also has the POSIX compliant grep command, but it doesn't support it.